csdms/ivy/lessons/best-practices/continuous-integration.md

 ## Summary

-Continous integration is used in team projects to help keep local repositories synchronized across the team.
+Continuous integration is used in team projects to help keep local repositories synchronized across the team.
 It's useful even in individual projects, though, because it can be configured to build, test, and run a project